vivi11130704/simple_recommender_sys/README.md

 The code in "utils.py" is very similar as the "Recommender System.ipynb" except that it has been adjusted for better model deployment.

+Note that the product profiles are fixed and are being read directly from pickled models, whereas the user profile is calculated on the fly based on the transaction records.
+This is designed on purpose as in production environment, product profiles can be created in advance but user profiles should be updated as soon as a new transaction is made.

 **API Creation:**
 "run.py"